computerhacking101/computerhacking-hugo/content/blog/firstblogpost/index.md

 date: 2021-09-15T19:54:29

 author: "Chris Allen"
+description: Stay up-to-date with the latest in computer hacking and technology by following our blog on Computer Hacking 101.
+Discover our ongoing projects, updates to our YouTube channel, and valuable insights on how to use Syncthing, all delivered by our team of experts.
+Subscribe now and never miss a post!

 ---
-Welcome to my first blog post on Computer Hacking 101 website.
-The blogs are going to be telling you what we are working on and trying to get done with the youtube channel and this website.
-First, we just replace WordPress with Hugo for this site and my personal website located at <https://chrisallen.us>.
-I am using Hugo for this website because it is a more modern and powerful website builder.
-We haven't got the final design of the website done yet so you might see changes to the website for a while.
+Greetings and welcome to the inaugural post on the Computer Hacking 101 website.
+In this blog, we aim to keep you informed about our ongoing projects and updates to our YouTube channel and website.

+As part of our efforts to enhance the website's functionality, we have transitioned from WordPress to Hugo, a contemporary and robust website builder.
+As we continue to refine the website's design, some changes may occur over time.

-I am hoping to get the next video about syncthing which is titled "How to use Syncthing" in a couple of weeks.
-I also got a 1u server case I am going to move my Promox server into.
-I am planning on doing a video on that also.
+We are pleased to announce that we have an upcoming video titled "How to Use Syncthing" scheduled for release in the next few weeks.
+Additionally, we have recently acquired a 1u server case that we will be transferring our Promox server to, which will be the subject of a future video.

-The videos will come out slowly because I have a full-time job right now.
-I also have to spend some time with my family and friends.
+Please note that due to our team's work commitments and personal obligations, video releases may be infrequent.
+However, we are committed to delivering high-quality content, and we appreciate your patience and understanding.